 The first two birdcage (or overdamper) action photos, at the top of this page, are of the Spring & Loop type action.
 Later overdamper actions were of the Tape Check type.
 The Tape Check, or Bridle Tape, is still what is used in modern underdamper actions to tie action parts together and assist hammer rebound.
 The third and fourth photos on this page are of a Tape Check overdamper action, as is the photo below.

 Modernised Birdcage Pianos

 In Britain in the 1950s a fashion developed, for "modernising" the casework of older pianos, to make them look more contemporary.
-Ornate front panels were replaced with plain fronts and no candle sconces.
+Ornate front panels were replaced with plain fronts without candle sconces.
 Straight legs were replaced with curved.
 Top lids were shortened so that they did not overhang, and rounded corner mouldings fitted.

 The following photos show a typical example: